Wolf3s/xbmc4xbox-python/python/Doc/c-api/object.rst

    and mapping protocols, the sequence length is returned.
 On error, ``-1`` is returned.
 This is the equivalent to the Python expression ``len(o)``.

-   .. versionchanged:: 2.5
-      These functions returned an :c:type:`int` type.
-This might require changes in your code for properly supporting 64-bit systems.

 .. c:function:: PyObject* PyObject_GetItem(PyObject *o, PyObject *key)